Olongapo: Water

 Water services are provided by Subic Water and Sewerage Company (also known as Subic Water.
 Not to be confused with Subic Water District (SWD), which is a different water distribution company serving the neighboring towns of Subic, Zambales.).
 In 2013, the city's shares in Subic Water has been sold to Maynilad Water Services Inc. (Maynilad) to continue modernizing the city's water utilities services.
 In March 2016, this was reversed and the city has bought back its shares because the city wanted to have a representation in Subic Water because the city's constituents accounted for the majority of Subic Water's customers.

+Environment

+Olongapo is home to a number of important Philippine species, including the endangered Philippine hawk-eagle (Nisaetus philippensis) and the Olive ridley sea turtle (Lepidochelys olivacea).